Geology – an introduction

 Geosites – insights into regional geology

-In the Natur- & Geopark Mëllerdall, the link between geology and the natural and cultural heritage is clearly visible and thus easy to experience as well.
+The unique geological heritage of the Natur- & Geopark Mëllerdall tells the story of the region’s evolution in its rocks and landscapes.
+It forms the foundation of our environment and – like the relationship between the geology and the natural and cultural heritage of the region – is easily visible and thus also easily experienced.
 Numerous examples of human activities in the region can be shown for these links, for instance, since the Stone Age (Paleolithic).
 That’s why the landscape can be regarded as a valuable historical archive.
 There are also numerous links between the plant world and geology.
 Plants reflect the local rocks in the subsoil, the characteristics of the soil and aspects of the landscape (such as the orientation of the slope).

 Geosites are all interesting places and objects where the history of the earth can be particularly well experienced.